Healthy Homes Assessment Taradale

 What We Do

-As building inspectors we take on all issues involved in professional house Inspections.
-We are here to ensure you make the right decision when buying your next home.
+As building inspectors, we handle all issues that come with professional home examinations.
+We are here to ensure you make the right choice when it comes to buying your next home.

-We are specialised in a range of services to ensure that you are completely informed of the condition of any property you may be thinking of buying or selling in addition to other solutions.
+We specialise in a range of services to make sure you are fully aware of the state of any property you may be considering buying or selling as well as additional services.

-We don’t just cooperate with you, we also have important clients such as the local authorities, banks and insurance companies.
-Evidently , they are pleased with our reassurance provided, because of the information contained that we provide in our reports of building inspections.
+Not only do we work with you but we also work with large clients including local councils, banks, and insurance companies.
+Evidently , they appreciate our reassurance provided, because of the information contained in our building inspection reports.

-With our systematic approach to your inspection of your home and the most up-to-date software technology including digital photos imbedded into your document, you are able to actually see any problems that might be identified.
-Through our comprehensive report, it’s not surprising that we have so many clients who recommend our service to family and acquaintances.
+With our systematic method of conducting your home inspection and the latest in technology for software that incorporates digital images into the report, you can actually see any issues that may be identified.
+Through our detailed report, it’s no wonder we get so many clients recommending our service to family members and acquaintances.

 Experienced & Insured Inspection Experts